katiebumatay/CapstoneDevelopment/README.txt

 Dev8: article container and scroll. buttons to jump to each one. title becomes clear on hover. content on pledge.

 Dev9: Change entry to click to about then scroll (the title page is the overlay/stop scroll as opposed to the other way around).
 Basic scroll hint on about.
+Add more fonts.
+Grow/shrink title sequence entry.